wickathou/diploi.com/src/content/blog/hosting_react_apps/hosting_react_apps.md

 ## How to create an app with React + Vite

 2. In the Dashboard, click **Create Project +**
 3. Under **Pick Components**, choose **React + Vite**.
-Here you can also add a backend framework to create a monorepo app, eg. React+Vite for frontend and Hono for backend
+Here you can also add a backend framework to create a monorepo app, eg, React+Vite for frontend and Hono for backend
 4. In **Pick Add-ons**, you can add one or multiple databases to your app
 5. Choose **Create Repository** to generate a new GitHub repo
-6. Finally click **Launch Stack**
+6. Finally, click **Launch Stack**

 You’ve now got a new React+Vite project running on Diploi.
 By default, every new project starts with a fresh Development deployment.

 Under the hood, Diploi uses Kubernetes to spin up the infrastructure for your deployment.
-Think of it like having your own virtual machine, dedicated to running your React + Vite app and serving it online over an SSL-protected URL.
+Think of it like having a virtual machine dedicated to running your React + Vite app and serving it online over an SSL-protected URL.

-You can start coding right away without touching your local machine by using Diploi’s browser IDE, or connecting your local code editor directly to the remote development environment, no `git clone` or `npm install` to get started coding.
+You can start coding right away without touching your local machine by using Diploi’s browser IDE, or connecting your local code editor directly to the remote development environment, without `git clone` or `npm install` to get started coding.

 ---